-There is one subject tree proposed for removal in association with this Application.
+There is one subject tree that will be removed in association with this Application.
 Planting mitigation for the removal should be at a rate that approximates the form and function of the trees removed, at a ratio of approximately 1" DBH for every 4" DBH removed, using trees that are a minimum of 3" caliper.
-As a result of the proposed removal of one subject tree for a total of 30" DBH removed, resulting in a mitigation requirement of at least 7.5 caliper inches of native canopy trees sized at least 3" caliper inches each.
-In the included Forest Conservation Plan, the Applicant has proposed more than this minimum requirement.
-Staff supports this approach, which will greatly enhance the natural features onsite and aid in reducing stormwater impacts.
+As a result of the removal of one subject tree for a total of 30" DBH removed, resulting in a mitigation requirement of at least 7.5 caliper inches of native canopy trees sized at least 3" caliper inches each.
+In the included Forest Conservation Plan, the Applicant has provided more than this minimum requirement.
+The Planning Board supports this approach, which will greatly enhance the natural features onsite and aid in reducing stormwater impacts.